Dinesh

 Taiwan Flag

-Top of her class with a near-perfect SAT, but with almost no extracurricular work to show for it.
-Here’s how that changed.
+Although top of her class with near-flawless grades, Joyce had barely any extracurricular work to show for it.
+Here’s exactly how we changed that.

 Read the Full Story